sedovalx/oauth2-tester/README.md

 # oauth2-tester
 [![Build Status](https://travis-ci.org/sedovalx/oauth2-tester.svg?branch=master)](https://travis-ci.org/sedovalx/oauth2-tester)

-This is a Web application to explore responses from a OAuth 2.0 server.
+This is a Web application to explore responses from an OAuth 2.0 server.
 To try it you should
 * Run application and copy provided callback URI
-* Use this URI when register on a OAuth 2.0 server like GitHub, Facebook, Google and etc.
+* Use this URI for registration on an OAuth 2.0 server like GitHub, Facebook, Google and etc.
-* Copy client ID, client secret, authorization and token endpoint addresses after registration
+* Copy the client ID, the client secret, authorization and token endpoint addresses after the registration
-* Add new OAuth server item in the application and fill it with copied information
+* Add a new OAuth server item in the application and fill it with copied registration information
-* Try to request OAuth server and explore response
+* Try to request OAuth server and explore the response

-The application will suggest you the proper URI to get Auth Code or token.
-The suggestions dependes on the currently selected server item and selected type of the OAuth grant.
+The application will suggest you the proper URI to get auth information.
+The suggestions dependes on the currently selected server item state and selected type of the OAuth grant.

 Under the hood:
 * [ECMAScript 2015](https://babeljs.io/docs/learn-es2015/)